Can a sole trader get a mortgage? Lets find out.

 Something we get asked a lot is ‘whether I can get a mortgage if I’m self-employed’, well the simple answer is YES you can.
 Most lenders will state that you’ve got to have at least two or three years of full accounts when you run your own business, however, there are still options for those of you that haven’t quite got two years accounts or maybe you’ve just finished your first year.
 So fear not, your new mortgage deal could be closer than you think.

 How is affordability worked out for Sole Traders?

-So let’s explore this in a bit more detail and we’ll start with those that have got two or three years accounts.
+So let’s explore this in more detail and start with those that have got two or three years accounts.
 Lenders will typically look to use an average of your net profits from the last two or three years.
 Normally, if you only recently started your business, your latest year’s profits might be higher than the previous year because of start-up costs and increased business revenue and sometimes this increase in profit can be quite substantial.
 If this is the case with your business, the good news is that some lenders in the market will use the latest year’s profits, but, if your income has decreased they would typically only use the decreased income.

 REMEMBER : Your affordability is worked out using your NET profits – NOT your turnover!